-Self-consistent periodic DFT calculations have been performed using the Vienna ab initio simulation package (VASP) [31].
-The exchange-correlation effects have been described within the generalized gradient approximation (GGA) using the Perdew-Wang (PW-91) functional [32].
-The ionic cores are represented by ultrasoft pseudopotentials [33] as constructed by Kresse and Hafner [34].
+Self-consistent periodic DFT calculations have been performed using the Vienna ab initio simulation package (VASP) [24].
+The exchange-correlation effects have been described within the generalized gradient approximation (GGA) using the Perdew-Wang (PW-91) functional [25].
+The ionic cores are represented by ultrasoft pseudopotentials [26] as constructed by G. Kresse and J. Hafner [27].
 The Kohn-Sham one-electron valence states are expanded in a basis of plane waves with the size of the basis characterized by the maximum kinetic energy, the so-called cutoff energy.
 It turned out that cutoff energies of 200 eV for hydrogen adsorption and 400 eV for CO adsorption are sufficient in order to obtain converged results.
-Throughout the study we used the calculated equilibrium lattice constants for bulk Pd and Au, 3.96 and 4.18 Å, respectively, which are in good agreement with the experiment (3.88 and 4.08 Å [35], respectively).
+Throughout the study we used the calculated equilibrium lattice constants for bulk Pd and Au, 3.96 Å and 4.18 Å, respectively, which are in good agreement with the experiment (3.88 Å and 4.08 Å [28], respectively).

-The Pd/Au overlayer structures are modeled by a slab of five layers of Au on which up to three Pd overlayers have been deposited.
-All layer structures are separated by 14 Å of vacuum.
+The Pd/Au overlayer structures are modeled by a slab of five layers of Au on which up to three Pd overlays have been deposited.
+All layers structures are separated by 14 Å of vacuum.
 The three bottom layers of the slabs have been kept fixed at their corresponding bulk positions, while all upper layers including the overlayers have been fully relaxed.
-Although it has been found that the H adsorption process is strongly influenced by the anion of the supporting electrolyte [4], as a first step we have addressed the interaction of hydrogen and CO with Pd overlayers of Au in the absence of any electrolyte.
-This is the usual approach in the ab initio treatment of molecule-surface interactions of electrochemical interest [36] due to the difficulties of realistically incorporating any electrolyte in electronic structure calculations.
-However, we have also performed first, still preliminary calculations for the hydrogen adsorption on Pd under the presence of a thin film of water [37].
+Although it has been found that the H adsorption process is strongly influenced by the anion of the supporting electrolyte [3], as a first step we have addressed the interaction of hydrogen and CO with Pd overlayers of Au in the absence of any electrolyte.
+This is the usual approach in the ab initio treatment of moleculesurface interactions of electrochemical interest [29] due to the difficulties of realistically incorporating any electrolyte in electronic structure calculations.
+However, we have also performed first, still preliminary calculations for the hydrogen adsorption on Pd under the presence of a thin film of water [30].
 These calculations indicate that the presence of water weakens the interaction between the metal and the adsorbate, but only by less than 100 meV.
-Similar results have already been obtained in a DFT study of the deprotonation of acetic acid over Pd(111) in the presence of water molecules [38].
+Similar results have already been obtained in a DFT study of the deprotonation of acetic acid over Pd(111) in the presence of water molecules [31].
 Therefore, the general trends found in our present study should also be relevant for the understanding of the energetics of electrochemical reactions.

-The adsorption energies are determined in (2×2) and (1×1) surface unit cells corresponding to coverages of $\Theta = 0.25$ and 1, respectively.
-The surface Brillouin zone is sampled by a Monkhorst-Pack k-point set [39] of $7 \times 7 \times 1$ ($17 \times 17 \times 1$) for the 2×2 (1×1) unit cell, corresponding to 8 (45) k-points in the irreducible Brillouin zone.
-A Methfessel-Praxton smearing [40] of $\sigma = 0.2$ eV has been used in order to get a faster convergence of the electronic structure calculations.
-For the analysis of the electronic structure of the (2×2) surface unit cell, we used a finer mesh of $11 \times 11 \times 1$ k-points, corresponding to 16 k-points in the irreducible Brillouin zone.
-The hydrogen adsorption energies are determined via where E{slab} and $E{\text{slab}+H}$ are the total energies of the slab without and with the adsorbed hydrogen.
-For the hydrogen binding energy $E{\rm H_2}$ in the gas phase we have taken the calculated GGA value of 4.550 eV.
+The adsorption energies are determined in (2×2) and (1×1) surface unit cells corresponding to coverages of $\Theta = 0.25$ and $\Theta = 1$, respectively.
+The surface Brillouin zone is sampled by a Monkhorst-Pack k-point set [32] of $7\times7\times1$ ($17\times17\times1$) for the 2×2 (1×1) unit cell, corresponding to 8 (45) k-points in the irreducible Brillouin zone.
+A Methfessel-Praxton smearing [33] of $\sigma=0.2$ eV has been used in order to get a faster convergence of the electronic structure calculations.
+For the analysis of the electronic structure of the (2×2) surface unit cell , we used a finer mesh of $11\times11\times1$ k-points, corresponding to 16 k-points in the irreducible Brillouin zone.
+The hydrogen adsorption energies are determined via where E{slab} and $E{\text{slab+H}}$ are the total energies of the slab without and with the adsorbed hydrogen.
+For the hydrogen binding energy E{H_2} in the gas phase we have taken the calculated GGA value of 4.550 eV.
 Since CO adsorbs molecularly, its adsorption energy is given by the following equation

-$$E{\rm ads} = E{\rm slab+H} - \left(E{\rm slab} + \frac{1}{2} E{\rm H_2}\right),\tag{1}$$
+$$E{\text{ads}} = E{\text{slab}+\text{H}} - \left(E{\text{slab}} + \frac{1}{2}E{\text{H}2}\right) , \qquad (1)$$